Joy To The World

 The second reason we have joy is O?κ?α.
 (Pronounced oi-k?'-ä)

-I know that’s one of those greek words but I love that word, it’s the word for home that we find in John 14:1-3 Let not your hearts be troubled.
+I know that’s one of those greek words, and you don’t speak Greek, but I love that word, it’s the word for home that we find in John 14:1-3 Let not your hearts be troubled.
 Believe in God; believe also in me.
 In my Father's house (O?κ?α ) are many rooms.
 If it were not so, would I have told you that I go to prepare a place for you?
 And if I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also.

-It’s not just home but it’s God’s house.
+We are not just going to some home, we are going to God’s house.
 You are not invited to the country that God lives in, or the state, or the city where you hope to catch a glimpse of Him every 10,000 years or so.
-Because Jesus was born we can find joy in the fact that God has invited us to come home with Him. and maybe the reason that we don’t have enough joy in our lives is because we don’t think enough about going home.
+Because Jesus was born we can find joy in the fact that God has invited us to come home with Him.
+Maybe the reason that we don’t have enough joy in our lives is because we don’t think enough about going home.

-I have stood in the funeral homes, and the grave sides of men and women that I loved deeply.
+I have stood in the funeral homes, and the grave sides of men, women, and children that I loved deeply.
 I have shed more than my fair amount of tears, and my soul has groaned in ways that I cannot even begin to explain.
-And unfortunately if God gives me more time on this earth, I will, no doubt, be there again.
+And unfortunately if God gives me more time on this earth, I will have to stand in those very places again.
 I know that you understand those feelings, I have even stood beside some of you as your soul cried out in anguish.
 But I believe that we have allowed the feeling of loss in this world to take away the joy of going home in the next.
 And I fear that our lack of passion for heaven, is connected to our weak and distorted theology of heaven.

 I laugh at people who think that they are fun-loving, and the God they serve is a humorless killjoy.
 There is no way that God is boring; we are!
 He invented wit, humor, and laughter, there is no way we will ever begin to exhaust God’s sense of humor and His love for adventure.